- Legal Notices

 Customer Proprietary Network Information

-The Federal Communications Commission has rules that require carriers to implement procedures to verify the identity of callers who want to discuss call-detail information or to engage in online transactions that would allow access to account information generally.
+The Federal Communications Commission (FCC) has rules related to the use of Customer Proprietary Network Information (CPNI) for marketing purposes and also requires carriers to implement procedures to verify the identity of callers who want to discuss call-detail information or to engage in online transactions that would allow access to account information generally.

 Rules for Access to CPNI.